Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Proof of Proposition

 This iteration is an approximate message passing (AMP) algorithm.
-Several papers have studied such algorithms in detail (see \cite{Berthier2017StateFunctions} and references therein).
-One benefit of such algorithms is that, under certain assumptions, many properties of their iterates can be exactly characterized in the $p\rightarrow \infty$ limit, as we will see in Appendix \ref{app-relating-AMP-and-SE} below.
-A second benefit of the particular AMP iteration we have written in (\ref{M-AMP}) is that its iterates satisfy certain identities relating them to $\rho_p$ and $L$.
-We now develop these identities.
-First, by (\ref{prox-to-rho-subgradient}) and (\ref{M-AMP-2}), we have for $t \geq 0$ that
+Several papers (see \cite{Berthier2017StateFunctions} and references therein) precisely characterize the iterates of such algorithms in the $p\rightarrow \infty$ limit, as we will see in Appendix \ref{app-relating-AMP-and-SE} below.
+Further, they satisfy certain identities relating them to $\rho_p$ and $L$.
+First, by \eqref{prox-to-rho-subgradient} and \eqref{M-AMP-2}, we have for $t \geq 0$ that

-Second, by (\ref{M-AMP-1}),
+Second, by \eqref{M-AMP-1},

-Combining (\ref{subgradient-1}) and (\ref{subgradient-2}) with (\ref{def-L}),
+Combining \eqref{subgradient-1} and \eqref{subgradient-2} with \eqref{def-L},

 where in the equality we have used that $\frac1\lambda = 2(1 - \mathsf{b})$.
-If $L$ is $\gamma$-strong convex for some $\gamma > 0$ and $\bg \in \partial L \left(\widehat \bbeta^{t+1}\right)$, then for any $\bbeta \in \reals^p$
+If $L$ is $\kappa$-strong convex for some $\kappa > 0$ and $\bg \in \partial L \left(\widehat \bbeta^{t+1}\right)$, then for any $\bbeta \in \reals^p$

-Because $L(\widehat \bbeta_{\mathsf{cvx}}) \leq L(\widehat \bbeta^{t+1})$ by (\ref{linear-cvx-estimator}), we have
+Because $L(\widehat \bbeta_{\mathsf{cvx}}) \leq L(\widehat \bbeta^{t+1})$ by \eqref{linear-cvx-estimator}, we have

-Combining (\ref{amp-to-subgradient}) and (\ref{strong-convexity-distance-to-minimizer}), we have that if $L$ is $\gamma$-strongly convex, then
+Combining \eqref{amp-to-subgradient} and \eqref{strong-convexity-distance-to-minimizer}, we have that if $L$ is $\kappa$-strongly convex, then

-Inequality (\ref{iterates-to-minimizer-strong-convexity-bound}) allows us to control the distance of the iterates $\widehat \bbeta^t$ from the minimizer $\widehat \bbeta_{\mathsf{cvx}}$ of $L$ in terms of the rate at which the iterates are changing and the strong convexity parameter of $L$.
-We will control this distance in the $p \rightarrow \infty$, fixed $t$ asymptotic regime by controlling the terms on the right-hand side of (\ref{iterates-to-minimizer-strong-convexity-bound}).
+Inequality \eqref{iterates-to-minimizer-strong-convexity-bound} allows us to control the distance of the iterates $\widehat \bbeta^t$ from the minimizer $\widehat \bbeta_{\mathsf{cvx}}$ of $L$ in terms of the rate at which the iterates are changing and the strong convexity parameter of $L$.
+We will control this distance in the $p \rightarrow \infty$, fixed $t$ asymptotic regime by controlling the terms on the right-hand side of \eqref{iterates-to-minimizer-strong-convexity-bound}.